 2020 ACT Award

-Canberra, Australia - 22 September 2020 - The Pearcey Foundation today announced Shane Hill, founder of Skoolbo as this year's recipient of the ACT Chief Minister's Pearcey Entrepreneur Award.
+The 2020 ACT Chief Minister's Pearcey Entrepreneur Award was presented to Shane Hill, founder of Skoolbo.
 The award was presented by Senator (retd) Kate Lundy representing the ACT Chief Minister Andrew Barr at the Pearcey Round Table 2020 event in Canberra.

 Shane Hill founded Skoolbo in 2010 here in Canberra.
 Skoolbo is an award-winning learning program for four- to ten-year-olds.
 It contains over 10,000 activities in reading, phonics, spelling, numeracy, languages, science, financial literacy, art, music and brain games.
 It is an online gaming platform launched in 2014 and currently available in 50,000 classrooms across the world.
 For Shane, his second success in Canberra in the on-line learning space was Storyathon which encourages students to write stories that are precisely 100 words in length.
 They are tiny narratives challenging students to tighten their language, experiment with words and focus their message.